rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    1. Navigate to the breadboxportal directory.

-   2. Push the code to Bluemix.
+   2. Push the code to IBM Cloud.
 Enter:
       ```
       bx app push breadboxportal-something-unique
       ```